 The Winter Garden

 The winter garden is often considered a quiet time in the garden.
 At Eden, the native garden really starts to come into its own with wattles, grevilleas, croweas and correas all flowers profusely.
 The woodland garden has some special large flowered Camellia reticulata’s flowering like ‘Dr. Clifford Parkes’, as well as some Camellia japonicas.
-There are all some scented flowers in the garden now, like Sweet Olive, Viburnums, and daphne.
+There are all some scented flowers in the garden, like Sweet Olive, Viburnums, and daphne.
 It’s also a great time for conifers, with our diverse collection ranging from the weeping Kashmir Cypress, to Yew trees with their winter berries, Brown pines along Lane Cove Road and even the deciduous Swamp Cypress looking amazing as its fern-like foliage turns rusty brown.
 Early bulbs are flowering, and in the daffodil garden there are jonquils, earlicheers and paper whites.
 The kitchen garden is bursting with ripening citrus, from native finger limes to the good old backyard favourite ‘Eureka Lemon’.
 And not to be missed is the Orange trumpet vine which surrounds the water reservoir and turns on an explosive flash of orange each winter.

 Rare and Unusual